drewyh999/wireless_charging_scheme_simulator/README.md

 # wireless_charging_scheme_simulator
-> An undergraduate project in SCU directed by [Prof. Lin](http://cs.scu.edu.cn/info/1292/13645.htm)
+> An undergraduate project in SiChuan University directed by [Prof. Lin](http://cs.scu.edu.cn/info/1292/13645.htm)

 Simulated the solutions in the following thesis: